Eliminate that mystery dishwasher odor - and avoid future stink with these simple tips.

 Smelly dishwashers can usually be blamed on these common culprits:

-Check out our suggestions for tracking down that strange dishwasher stench and how to most effectively banish it forever:
+Check out our suggestions for tracking down that strange dishwasher stench and how to most effectively banish odors forever.
+(Or, at least for now!)
+Think of it like you’re brushing your dishwasher’s teeth.
+If you use the best toothpaste and mouthwash, it’ll have fresher breath in no time.

 First things first – learn how to clean your dishwasher filter.
 This is often located on the bottom of the machine, so be sure to pull out the bottom rack to best access it.
 You should be able to pull out the filter and handwash it in the sink with hot, hot water and dish soap.
 One of the most common causes of stinky dishwashers is all the food particles that get trapped in here and then continue to hang out, wearing out their welcome.
 Cleaning out the dishwasher’s drain filter will eliminate those nasty food scraps, along with any grease or oil that’s become trapped in there and has begun to grow bacteria and get stinky.